D3lyth/lunar_glow/README.md

 - **User Authentication and Profile Creation**

-Users can create accounts and profiles to store their order details and preferences, providing a personalized shopping experience.
-Value: Enables users to manage their orders and preferences conveniently and securely, fostering loyalty and repeat purchases.

     - Users can create accounts and profiles to store their order details and preferences, providing a personalized shopping experience.
 This provides value as it enables users to manage their orders and preferences conveniently and securely, fostering loyalty and repeat purchases.

 ![screenshot](documentation/feature01.png)